frcdesign/FRCDesign.org/docs/featurescripts.md

 - Used for quickly applying a system to number parts

 ### [Abhi's Features & Configs](https://cad.onshape.com/documents/96d32fd4fe5341563a402ecd/v/042060f84c30390d82d806f8/e/d7f04278e0325b6d4426ca34?jumpToIndex=2635&showReturnToWorkspaceLink=true)
+**Set Materials**

-- Set Materials: parametrically set materials and appearances of parts in batches
+  - Parametrically set materials and appearances of parts in batches

+**Set Properties**

-- Set Properties: sets properties of parts in batches
+  - Sets properties of parts in batches

+**Sprocket**

-- Sprocket: generate a sprocket for common types of chain
+  - Generate a sprocket for common types of chain

 ### [Thrifty Insert](https://cad.onshape.com/documents/c54b1ff25af8ec89778cac4f/v/5a909b5ad938a3116448922f/e/c4fc9251685f8516e9022bc6)
 - Cuts a profile in a part at a given location and depth to fit a [thriftybot insert](https://www.thethriftybot.com/products/qty-5-aluminum-insert-for-3d-printed-parts) into, for 3D-printed parts to stop them from stripping while being driven on an axle.